-In order to develop Pollution Abatement Plan for Lachin 2012 a detailed environmental assessment was conducted within UNDP GEF Kura II project during period October 2019 - March 2020.
+In order to develop Pollution Abatement Plan for Poultry Georgia a detailed environmental assessment was conducted within UNDP GEF Kura II project during period October 2019 - March 2020.
 The assessment included a resource efficiency (cleaner production) assessment, an assessment of best available techniques (BAT) and a benchmarking analysis.
 The entire site was assessed during the audit including all production activities.
+The development of the pollution abatement plan for the company focused mainly on the slaughterhouse as this is the activity where the largest volume of wastewater and pollution load is generated and is the primary source of wastewater discharged directly to the recipient without treatment.

 The resource efficiency assessment was based on UNIDO Cleaner production methodology, and was undertaken by the International Expert during two extensive audits of the facility.
+These audits also included sampling and analysis of priority process waste streams undertaken by Local Environmental Consultants.

-In order to analyze the performance of the tannery in more detail, a benchmarking study was undertaken.
-The production related water consumption indicator for cattle hide production hall was compared to average and peak industry values in order to identify possibilities for improvements and quantify potential for reduction of water consumption.
+In order to analyze the performance of the slaughterhouse in more detail, a benchmarking study was undertaken.
+The facility's production related water consumption indicator was compared to average and peak industry values in order to identify possibilities for improvements and quantify potential for reduction of water consumption.
 The facility's key metrics including production and consumption data were also analyzed.

 A best available techniques (BAT) assessment was undertaken to identify areas within the production process on site can where improvements could be made.
-The BAT Reference documents on best available techniques produced by the European Commission were used as a reference source and only BATs related to water (consumption, wastewater generation and quality) and applicable to the size of installations in Azerbaijan were considered.
-A BAT assessment matrix developed for Kura II project was used for the detailed audit of the tannery.
+The BAT Reference documents on best available techniques produced by the European Commission were used as a reference source and only BATs related to water (consumption, wastewater generation and quality) and applicable to the size of installations in Georgia were considered.
+A BAT assessment matrix developed for Kura II project was used for the detailed audit of the slaughterhouse.

-On foot of the audits and analyses undertaken, a pre-feasibility study was developed which detailed technical efficiency measures, aimed at optimization and reducing water consumption, pollution prevention and pollution abatement.
-As the key environmental issues are high organic load and high content of suspended solids, sulfides and chromium in the wastewater, a preliminary design of a wastewater treatment plant (WWTP) and accompanying pollution abatement measures were developed to address these issues.
+On foot of the audits and analyses undertaken, a pre-feasibility study was developed which detailed technical efficiency measures, aimed at reducing water consumption, pollution prevention and pollution abatement.
+As one of the key environmental issue is high organic load in the wastewater, a preliminary design of a wastewater treatment plant (WWTP) was developed to address this issue.